Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### flush

-The flush method prompts the client to instantly send buffered events.
-[More Details](/data/sdks/typescript-browser/#flush-the-event-buffer).
+The flush method prompts the client to instantly send [buffered events](/data/sdks/typescript-browser/#flush-the-event-buffer).
 There's no need to manually call the `flush `tag type, it will automatically be triggered based on either `flushIntervalMillis` or `flushQueueSize`, whichever comes first.
-To avoid event loss due to browser closure, consider enabling the `sendBeacon` transport in configuration step or set the transport type to `sendBeacon` when `pagehide`.
-[More details](../../sdks/typescript-browser/migration/#patterns).
-Alternatively, you could reduce the `flushQueueSize` and `flushIntervalMillis` according to your event traffic load, ensuring events don't get stuck on the client side.
+To avoid event loss due to browser closure, consider enabling the `sendBeacon` transport in the configuration options, or set the transport type to `sendBeacon` when `pagehide`.
+[More details can be found here.](../../sdks/typescript-browser/migration/#patterns).
+Alternatively, you could reduce the `flushQueueSize` and `flushIntervalMillis` according to your event traffic load, ensuring events don't get stuck on the client.

 #### setUserId